samiullah51/FacebookApp-MERN-Stack/README.md

 # MERN Stack Facebook App
 ## Description
-This is the clone of facebook app using the modern technologies.
+This is the clone of facebook app using the modern web technologies.

 ## Frontend Technologies
 React/Redux + CSS